 It’s no fun explaining Gillian Welch to people who’ve never heard of her.
 Country, bluegrass, folk, old-timey – all are approximations that flop far short of her magic.
 “I’m not really into that stuff,” people say, then glaze over when you protest.

 This is Dave and Gill’s first tour to Australia since 2004.
 They don’t like flying so they’ve driven state to state, including fanging across the Nullarbor in January.
 On hearing of the plan, I asked the PR if I could go too.
 “How about just the Brissie to Sydney leg?”
-I asked (though I’d have settled for hopping in at Clint’s Crazy Bargains in Coffs Harbour and hopping out at The Big Banana).
+I asked.

 It’s doubtful Welch will return to Australia, and certainly not soon.
 That would explain the two-set and three-encore retrospective we were treated to.
 This tour racked up several five-star reviews.
 Here’s why.